StevenBlack/vocab/readme.md

 ### idiograph
-This is not the writing of a stupid person, but rather the word for any private trademark or signature.
+Any private trademark or signature.
 A common idiograph among teenage girls is to dot the i's in their names with a heart.

 ### idiopathy